 Best for AI Applications: NVIDIA® Jetson Nano™ 2GB Developer Kit

 NVIDIA is no stranger in the scene of AI computing.
 If you’re looking for a powerful yet affordable option for Edge AI, their Jetson Nano 2GB Developer Kit is a great choice.
+With a powerful 128-core NVIDIA Maxwell GPU and compatibility with NVIDIA’s CUDA framework & Jetpack SDK, you’ll be able to prototype advanced applications like computer vision and autonomous robotics!

 - Quad-core ARM® A57 CPU